Mercurii7/mercurii7.github.com/_posts/2017-01-04-2016-sans-holiday-hack-challenge-writeup.md

 Here's how I solved this challenge:

-Edit the a report's query to view the rows in the *audio* table
+Edit a report's query to view the rows in the *audio* table

 ```
 https://analytics.northpolewonderland.com/edit.php?id=cca9e991-b986-4cb0-9df8-498fbe0e3029&name=&description=&query=SELECT%20*%20FROM%20`audio`